ollef/sixten/README.md

 `MkPair 610 "Sixten"` has type `Pair Int String`.

-The size in memory of `Pair a b` is the size of `a` plus the size of `b`, and it's passed in registers or on the stack when used in a function.
+The size in memory of `Pair a b` is the size of `a` plus the size of `b`, and the pair is passed in registers or on the stack when used in a function.

 On a 64-bit machine, `sizeOf Int = 8` and `sizeOf (Pair Int Int) = 16`.